SaihajSaini/SaihajSaini/README.md

 - ✨ Building full-stack apps and automation tools
 - ⛏ Exploring backend APIs and cloud deployments
 - 🌐 Contributing to open-source
+- Building a website for a side business called 905PartyRentals

 ---